 Ingredients

-- 3 cups old fashioned or quick oats *see above note on cooking time*
+• 3 cups old-fashioned oats or quick-cooking oats *see above note on cooking time*

 Instructions

-- Measure out peanut butter, vanilla, salt, and oats before doing anything else.
+• Measure out peanut butter, vanilla, salt, and oats before doing anything else.
 Can place in a large bowl together or just leave in measuring cups to prepare for later.
-Also, place at least 3 feet of waxed paper on a hard surface so the cookies will have a safe place to harden after being boiled.
+Also, place at least 3 feet of waxed paper or parchment paper on a hard surface such as a counter or table so the cookies will have a safe place to harden after being boiled.
 Doing both of these things will help save you the hassle later.

-- In a large sauce pan over medium heat, start to melt the butter.
+• In a large sauce pan over medium heat, start to melt the butter.
 Add in milk, cocoa powder, and sugar WHEN butter is about halfway melted.
-Keep stirring constantly or else it could burn.
+Keep stirring this sugar mixture constantly or else it could burn.

 Notes